kessie2862/Task-Manager-Frontend/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

+- A basic understanding of Git and a code editor(VS Code recommended).
 - [Node.js](https://nodejs.org/en) (v14 or higher recommended)
 - npm (v6 or higher recommended)